XTLS/Xray-docs-next/docs/en/config/outbounds/dns.md

 Defines the action to take when the rule matches.

 - `direct`: Allows the query directly to the target DNS server.
-If outbound-level `network`, `address`, or `port` is also configured, the query is forwarded to the rewritten target.
+If outbound-level `rewriteNetwork`, `rewriteAddress`, or `rewritePort` is also configured, the query is forwarded to the rewritten target.
 - `hijack`: Imports the query into the built-in [DNS server](../dns.md) for further processing.
 This can be used for additional routing based on the built-in DNS configuration.
 Currently, only A and AAAA records are supported.
 - `drop`: Drops the request directly without returning a response.
 - `reject`: Returns an explicit refusal response.
 Compared with `drop`, this can prevent some applications from waiting too long for a DNS timeout or repeatedly retrying.